Yoctol/bottender/docs/advanced-guides-nlu.md

 ### Step 2: Train and Publish Your LUIS Project

-In this example, we create an intent with the intent name `greeting`.
+In this example, you create an intent with the intent name `greeting`.
 You can set your training phrases on the LUIS console for this intent.
 And then you have to train the model and publish it.

 ### Step 3: Connect Bottender with LUIS by `bottender/luis`